outcome-co/action-update-version/README.md

 ## Usage

 First, the repo should have [Commitizen](https://github.com/commitizen-tools/commitizen) setup for the Action to work.
-You can use `bin/cz_init.sh` to help setup your repo.

 Then the Action should be used in a YAML in your Github Workflow: